webextensions/live-css-editor/README.md

 * Running Magic CSS again, while it is already loaded, will restore it to its original position and size
 * Press "Esc" or click on close to hide it and run it again to continue making changes
 * The code you write is added at the bottom of the <body> tag of the active page
-* It includes code beautifier and minifier
+* It includes CSS/LESS beautifier and minifier
 * It highlights the DOM elements matching the CSS selectors
 * Use it along with your favorite Chrome/Edge/Firefox Developer tools
 * You might find it useful in creating your custom themes for websites based on Stylish / Stylist